pantelis/artificial-intelligence/_sources/aiml-common/lectures/ai-intro/course-introduction/_index.md

 For example in the picture above a CFD simulation is used to augment ML algorithms that predict **and explain** those predictions.
 I mission critical systems (such as medical diagnostic systems) everything must be  **explainable**.

 Simulation is also used to create synthetic worlds and in fact one of the most fascinating uses of simulation is to [construct scenarios for self-driving car system design](https://arxiv.org/pdf/1910.06075.pdf).
-[This](https://blogs.unity3d.com/2020/09/17/training-a-performant-object-detection-ml-model-on-synthetic-data-using-unity-computer-vision-tools/) is a primitive example on object detection using Unity.
+[This](https://github.com/pantelis-classes/omniverse-ai) is a demonstration of object detection using Omniverse - a photorealistic 3D creation and simulation environment.